mandelkow/hMtools/README.md

 `hMtools` - the toolbox you need to run most of Hendrik's Matlab code.
 A collection of more or less useful hFunctions to facilitate my workflow in signal processing and data visualization.
 Scarcely documented but heavily used over the past two decades.

+> I am always pleased to note that the industrious Matlab development team keeps adding built-in functions that replicate and supercede a number of hFunctions.
+Way to go!

-***No guarantees whatsoever!
-Use at your own risk, my friends!***
+As always: ***No guarantees!
+Use at your own risk, my friends.***

 *Please do not write your own hFunctions.
 Pick a different prefix letter, will you?!* ;-)

 Cheers, Hendrik

 ### What's useful?
-If you are looking for something useful, maybe consider the following usage stats, a rough count of hFunction calls in a more recent code base of mine.
+If you are looking for something useful, maybe consider the following usage stats, a rough tally of hFunction calls in a more recent code base of mine.

 ```
 # Lines Files Function